-Customers of Appian Cloud can use AWS PrivateLink to enable secure access from their Appian Cloud instances to their resources hosted on customer’s private networks.
-PrivateLink can be used to integrate with customer-owned services such as business data sources or authentication systems (LDAP or Single sign-On) through a customer’s AWS Virtual Private Cloud (VPC).
+Customers of Appian Cloud can use AWS PrivateLink to enable secure access from their Appian Cloud instances to their AWS resources hosted on their private networks.
+PrivateLink can be used to integrate with customer-owned services such as business data sources or authentication systems (LDAP or Single sign-On) through a customer's AWS Virtual Private Cloud (VPC).
 This integration option is an alternative to VPN Tunnels for customers who have IT infrastructure running on AWS.

 PrivateLink connectivity gives customers several benefits, including, but not limited to:

 In order to integrate with PrivateLink, the Appian Cloud VPC is configured as the Service Consumer connecting to a customer resource through an Interface VPC Endpoint.
 Customers need to create a VPC Endpoint Service inside their VPC (Service Provider) to expose their resources.

 The end-to-end traffic flow is shown in the diagram below where the Appian Cloud instance forwards requests to the Interface VPC Endpoint over a private connection to the customer's VPC Endpoint Service.
 In the customer VPC, this traffic is received by the Network Load Balancer and routed to the customer's service.

 Customers can use PrivateLink to connect their Appian Cloud High-Availability instance with their resources.
 An Appian Cloud HA instance is composed of three nodes distributed across three different Availability Zones.
 The application server running on each node forwards requests to a single VPC Interface Endpoint located in the Appian Cloud VPC.
 From there, the traffic is routed to the customer's service in the same fashion as described in the architecture section.